 DID YOU KNOW: The average fee for insufficient funds in the bank is between $25 and $37 per day.
 Banks collect around $30 billion each year in avoidable NSF charges.

-How To Manage Automatic Bill Payments Better
+How to Manage Automatic Payments Wisely

 Since life is impossible to predict, and almost anything can happen at any time, it pays to have an emergency backup plan first.
 Automated budgeting is perfectly fine until you run out of money.